designhubz/widget-example/README.md

 ## Main files Description

-1. Index.html: shows how you can add a reference for our SDK (via the script tag).
-Also, you can see the container with defined dimensions where the widget (iFrame will be injected).
+1. This project uses our web SDK as a local dependency: package `designhubz-widget` (We will generate docs for it soon, but interfaces/types are included).
-2. /src/index.ts: this is the main script of the application.
-It highlights the way you can interact with the SDK.
-In the provided example, we are fetching a specific product and creating a widget for it.
+2. *index.html* : shows an `HTMLDivElement` where the widget (iFrame) will be contained.
-3. /designhubz-widget/dist: contains the API of the SDK we've built along with documentation.
-(We will generate docs for it soon)
+3. *src/index.ts* : In this example, we are fetching a specific product, creating and interacting with a widget.